oscarvalenzuelab/GPGNotes/README.md

 ## Spell Checking in Your Editor

-LalaNotes uses your preferred text editor (vim, nano, etc.) which already have spell checking built-in:
+GPGNotes uses your preferred text editor (vim, nano, etc.) which already have spell checking built-in:

 **Vim/Vi:**
 ```vim